Click on the dropdown button to translate.

 Romans 7:22 “In my inner being I delight in God’s law.”

 Grace was there all along.
 And God’s Law was there all along.
 Long before Mount Sinai, “Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”
 (Gen 26:5).
 Abraham obeyed “by faith.”
-The indwelling Spirit of Christ gives us strength, and wisdom to obey.
-We obey by faith, and we receive faith and grace, from God who is merciful.

 For those who say there was no “Spirit of Christ” during the Old Testament period: